ytsaurus/ytsaurus/yt/docs/README.md

          ```
         If your text contains links to another articles, see how to insert these links correctly in the [Links](#links) section.

+     > **Why this structure?** <br/> Content of YTsaurus documentation can be reused in its different parts.
+Therefore, all articles are placed in the `_includes` folder, by default.

 4. Add a link to your article into the `ru/toc.yaml` or `en/toc.yaml` file, depending on the language you are writing in.
 Keep the following in mind:
    - You should refer to the `user-guide/new-article.md`, but not to the `_includes/user-guide/new-article.md`.
    - If you wrote articles in both Russian and English languages, you should add links into both `ru/toc.yaml` and `en/toc.yaml` files.